Mediae is Impactful

 - Nearly three quarters (71%) of SSU viewers reported that SSU has had a positive impact on their household food situation.
 Those viewers who reported being influenced by SSU reported that the programme helped them to learn new things about farming (88%), gave them new ideas (89%) and helped them to make decisions (84%).

-Knowledge Attitude and Practices: Season 4
+Knowledge Attitude and Practices: Series 4

 Our annual study of the changes in Knowledge, Attitude and Practices amongst viewers.

-DownloadKnowledge Attitude and Practices: Seasons 2-3
+DownloadKnowledge Attitude and Practices: Series 2-3

 Our annual study of the changes in Knowledge, Attitude and Practices amongst viewers.

-DownloadKnowledge Attitude and Practices: Season 1
+DownloadKnowledge Attitude and Practices: Series 1

 Our annual study of the changes in Knowledge, Attitude and Practices amongst viewers.